Skogix/Skogix-dev-backup/README.md

    - Conduct component and integration testing.
    - Iterate based on feedback.

+## Scalability and Performance

+The system is expected to handle 10-20 different general tasks, with each task managed by small, modular agents.
+The core functionality will focus on interpreting user requests, determining the appropriate agent, and managing the necessary tools.
+The goal is to maintain a modular architecture that allows for easy addition of new agents as needed.

 ## Project Questions

 To proceed effectively, here are some questions that would help clarify the project's direction and requirements: